morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 **Rule W91B** - Multiple people have been having this problem yet no one has bothered to tell anyone.
 See *Rule W90C*.

+**Rule W91C** - They won't even bother telling you, just complain to each other within earshot.

 #### Rule W92 - Users will use you as a scapegoat.

 #### Rule W93 - Users will use screenshots to submit error codes but leave out critical information.